 Horemheb later became pharaoh, and then assigned his general Ramesses I to succeed him.
 Ramesses had a very brief reign of one year before Seti I took the throne.
 And it was likely Seti I’s mission to revitalize traditonal Egyptian art, erasing the memory of the Amarna period once and for all.

-Walking through his temple of Abydos today, it would be hard to argue that the exquisite artwork all over the walls is not some of Egypt’s finest.
-Without knowing the history, one would never imagine that Amarna art was commonplace throughout Egypt just a few decades prior!
+Walking through his temple of Abydos today, it would be hard to argue that the exquisite artwork covering the walls is not some of Egypt’s very finest.
+And without knowing the history, one would never imagine that Amarna art was commonplace throughout Egypt just a few decades prior!

-Before visiting Amarna, I’d read that “There’s hardly anything to see in Amarna” and also that “Seeing everything requires more than one day.”
+Before visiting Amarna, I’d read in different places that ‘There’s hardly anything to see in Amarna’ but also that ‘Seeing everything requires more than one day.’
 Somehow, both turned out to be true.

 Once on the highway, we were caught in a dust storm, and all traffic ground to a halt for at least an hour.
 The tour guide kept telling me that everything was fine, and that we’d still have plenty of time to see everything.